Where is Camp IHC Located?

 There are no "try-outs” to be on the teams.
 Though everyone enjoys winning, our priority is for campers to have the opportunity to be involved, try their best and to feel good about themselves.

-Who makes up the Staff at Indian Head?
+Who makes up the Staff at IHC?

 A great amount of time and attention is given to hiring qualified instructors and nurturing counselors.
 Extensive staff interviews test for the core competencies necessary to be successful camp counselors.
 Staff members are recruited from universities across the United States and Canada.